cmencar/pyPRUF/docs/pruf_pandas.md

-# Fuzzy Extension of the Pandas Library
+# Pruf Pandas - Fuzzy Extension of the Pandas Library

 This project extends the capabilities of the **pandas** library to support fuzzy set operations.
 The objective is to provide tools for representing and working with: